Nursing Home Wrongful Death Attorney

 Alabama differs from most states in that wrongful death claims can only seek punitive damages; that is, damages intended to punish the at-fault party and deter similar behavior.
 You cannot seek compensatory damages like funeral costs, medical bills, and pain and suffering.
 In other words, it’s not about the financial value of the life lost; it’s about the nursing home’s conduct and wrongdoing.

-Fundamentally, nursing home wrongful death cases are about accountability.
+Fundamentally, nursing home wrongful death lawsuits are about accountability.
 No amount of money can bring your loved one back, but holding the nursing home accountable can provide a degree of closure.
 It can also help to deter future nursing home abuse and neglect by sending a strong message that endangering our elders will not be tolerated here in Alabama.

 Talk to an experienced nursing home wrongful death attorney today